 The City and State have agreed to pay $6.7 million to the widow of Israel Vasquez, who was wrongfully convicted and incarcerated for more than 12 years for a 1995 homicide.
 Mr. Vasquez was jointly indicted with five others for two separate homicides, that of a taxi driver and a Federal Express employee.
-ECBAWM attorneys Jonathan S. Abady, Earl S. Ward, Elizabeth S. Saylor, David Lebowitz and Orion Danjuma, together with co-counsel Julia Kuan of Romano & Kuan, PLLC represent Mr. Vasquez’s widow.
-ECBAWM, along with Julia Kuan, also represent Michael Cosme and Carlos Perez, two of the five other wrongfully convicted individuals who spent 18 years in prison for two murders they did not commit.
+ECBAWM attorneys Jonathan S. Abady, Earl S. Ward, Elizabeth S. Saylor, David Lebowitz and Orion Danjuma, together with co-counsel Julia Kuan of Romano & Kuan, PLLC, represent Mr. Vasquez’s widow.
+ECBAWM, along with Julia Kuan, also represents Michael Cosme and Carlos Perez, two of the five other wrongfully convicted individuals who spent 18 years in prison for two murders they did not commit.
 Mr. Cosme and Mr. Perez’s cases are still pending.
-To read the New York Times coverage, click here.